genomicare/docs/docs/experiments/README.md

 ["Bicalutamide", "Famitinib", "Palbociclib"]
 ```

-Which matches the knowledge base records from Genomicare
+Which matches the knowledge base records from Genomicare, we also have API ready for that

 #### Question & Answering
 For text too long, and you just want a quick answer within the text, you can just type in the equestion, and model will under line an answer.
 Example see SAPERE AUDE demo video above